fourkitchens/readmes/README.md

 # Four Kitchen General Purpose Readme Sections

-This respository houses the basic layout of readmes on a 4K project as defined by a dicover between David Diers and Allan Chappell.
+This respository houses the basic layout of readmes on a 4K project.
 One can use this framework and the following examples to *build* readmes in their project using node so that the documentation only has to be updated in a single place.

 ## Repository Structure